SanderShark/undetectllm/research.md

 | T4   | 100% | 100% | 100% | 100% | 100%   |
 | T5   | 92%  | 97%  | 98%  | 100% | 100%   |

-Well that I had higher hopes here, but I guess these tools are half decent with small parameters.
-And hey the one i thought was broken flagged again, weird that it hardly works until its generated organically.
+Well, I had higher hopes here, but I guess these tools are half-decent with low parameters.
+And hey the one I thought was broken flagged again, weird that it hardly works until it's generated organically.

 ## Microsoft Copilot
-This is allegedly just refactored ChatGPT4 with some parameter changes.
-Lets see how it stacks up.
+This is allegedly just refactored ChatGPT4 with some system prompt changes.
+Let's see how it stacks up.

 ###### test data
 ```